sturmsworth/react-starting-template/README.md

 Pages is for page containers/views.

+Components folder contains:

+- MyNav - bootstrap Nav with dark theme, this is just designed to be placeholder
+- App - standard App component, moved into the components folder and wired up for react-router-dom.
+  Add more routes as needed.

+## Todo

-Create a Utils folder for Firebase APIs and connections and follow Firebase documentation as necessary.
+- Create a Utils folder for Firebase APIs and connections and follow Firebase documentation as necessary.
+- Add template for Context API
+- Add template for Firebase API
+- Create HOCs for commonly-used React-Bootstrap components

 ## React Documentation